-We discovered the best wineries to visit in Virginia, particularly the western area of the state in Charlottesville, and they all looked like the cover of a magazine.
-There wasn’t another person near us for at least a 15 foot+ radius wherever we went.
+We discovered the best wineries to visit in Virginia, particularly the western area of the state in Charlottesville, and they all looked like a magazine cover.
+There wasn't another person near us for at least a 15-foot+ radius wherever we went.

 At one winery, horses played not too far away, set in front of the Blue Ridge Mountains.
 We sipped our tastes in a 5-glass wine tasting and watched them from afar in the Charlottesville area as the weeping willow tree branches framed the picturesque view.
 It was a time to socially distance yet get our feet wet to explore nearby areas again.

 Disclosure: This post has affiliate links, meaning we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We recommend experiences, hotels, products, and services we use and support.
 As Amazon Associates, we earn from qualifying purchases.

 There are nearly 300 wineries in Virginia, which is why it ranks 5th for wine production in the United States.
 Charlottesville isn't the only area where wine is produced and vineyards grown; another location, for instance, is the Loudoun Wine Trail, even closer to Washington, DC.
 (There are so many fun facts to know about Virginia vineyards and wine.)

 Virginia is a beautiful state and easy to get to if you live on the east coast of the USA, especially.
 It only takes about two hours and 45-minutes to get to Charlottesville, VA, from where we live in Raleigh, NC.
 And you can get there via I-95 or, for a more scenic route, with US-15.
 It's a great weekend getaway, and if we want to switch it up from heading west to Yadkin Valley wineries (which have great dry wines in NC)